The Council recognises the key importance of safeguarding vulnerable individuals/groups and of raising awareness.

 Legal duty for councils

 The legal duty relates to the functions of the Independent Anti-Slavery Commissioner whose role is to act in the interests of victims and potential victims by ensuring that the law enforcement response to modern slavery is coordinated.
+Visit the legislation website for more information about the Independent Anti-Slavery Commissioner.

 Section 43 of the Act states that specified public authorities (including borough councils) have a duty to co-operate with the Commissioner: